Volunteering roles overseas usually count towards the "Make a Difference" part of the Stellify Award.

 If you are interested in finding your own volunteering with an international organisation, either remotely or abroad, our advice is to be open minded, think about what you’ve got to offer and do your research.
 We have lots of advice and guidance to help you navigate the organisations out there and find the opportunity that's right for you, including updated advice on what to consider in realtion to Covid-19.

-"I was motivated to gain new skills and experiences and to meet new people, which is why I decided to volunteer with Think Pacific.
-I learnt many different skills including teamwork, organisation and responsibility, and I also made some great friendships.
-Our volunteering helped Think Pacific to achieve the goals of Fiji’s National Development Plan.
-We also helped to improve Fijian children’s’ education, as well as increase the sports opportunities and extra-curricular activity they are able to participate in."
+"I was motivated to gain new skills and experiences and to meet new people.
+I learnt many different skills including teamwork, organisation and responsibility, and I also made some great friends.
+Our volunteering helped Think Pacific to achieve the goals of Fiji’s National Development Plan, improving children's education, and increasing the extra-curricular activity they are able to participate in."